Firmsconsulting

 Things to note about inventory turnover analysis

 Industry averages differ significantly between industries for this ratio.
-This ratio is positive (higher than zero) as long as firm has any inventory.
+This ratio is positive (higher than zero) as long as the firm has any inventory.
 Generally, a high ratio is considered to be a good indicator.

 However, the norm would differ significantly between industries.
 If the ratio is too high when compared to the norm within the industry, it may mean the company keeps too little inventory and, therefore, may lose some sales.
 On the other hand, a low ratio may indicate excess inventory and inferior sales.
 Excess inventory is usually considered to be undesirable as inventory is an investment without return, holding inventory implies costs and prices of goods to be sold may start decreasing.